-- The Nominating Committee shall submit to the Board the list of candidates for Association offices for the upcoming year at its regularly scheduled quarterly meeting in December, or at a specially-scheduled meeting to be held no later than ninety (90) days prior to the annual conference if circumstances so require and if approved by the Executive Committee.
+- The Nominating Committee shall submit to the Board the slate of candidates for Association offices for the upcoming year at its regularly scheduled quarterly meeting in December, or at a specially-scheduled meeting to be held no later than ninety (90) days prior to the annual conference if circumstances so require and if approved by the Executive Committee.

 - The Nominating Committee shall prepare master ballots of Association, section, and roundtable candidates for the Executive Director to reproduce and distribute.
 Election of officers shall be by ballot sent to all members by the Executive Director at least ninety (90) days prior to the annual conference.

 - The ballots shall allow for write-in candidates for Association and unit offices.
 Members vote for Association officers, ballot measures, and only for officers of units of which they are members.